-Character Assassination is a seven minute long puppet slam adventure created as part of LaMama Experimental Theatre Clubs 2017 Slam.
-The piece follows a bird-like, human like figure as it wakes up in an unfamiliar, terrifying lab of sorts and slowly finds it's soul being harvested.
+Public Anatomy is a seven minute long puppet slam adventure created as part of LaMama Experimental Theatre Clubs 2017 Slam.
+The piece follows a bird-like creature that has found itself in a lab of sorts.
+The audience and puppet together discover that the essence of its being is being harvested.

-The tabletop bunraku style puppet at the centre of the piece comprises of five smaller puppets each representative of an aspect of human nature.
-These are teased out, in turn throughout the piece, by a vicious, lurking technological presence (in the form of a live feed camera).
+The tabletop bunraku style puppet at the centre of the piece comprises of five smaller puppets, each representative of an aspect of human nature.
+These elements are coaxed out as the piece unfolds by a sinister technological presence.
 Originally conceived as a subway busking show, the piece uses imaginative design to send a simple message about the modern age.

 Each puppet element uses a mechanism to conceal something, which is then extracted during the performance.